Isidorsson/Eluna-scripts/AIO Scripts/GameMasterUI/README.md

-# GameMasterUI for TrinityCore 3.3.5
+# GameMasterUI for TrinityCore & AzerothCore 3.3.5

-A comprehensive in-game Game Master management interface for TrinityCore servers using the AIO (AddOn In-game Organizer) framework.
+A comprehensive in-game Game Master management interface for TrinityCore and AzerothCore servers using the AIO (AddOn In-game Organizer) framework. **Automatic core detection** - works out of the box with both emulators.

 ## Features